guillemsrr/zitro-test/README.md

 This component is mainly responsible for the audio and visual feedback of the slots game.
-I used `AudioSource` + `AudioClip` to play the audio effects, and it activates an animated `_winTextNode` as well as instancing multiple `_winEffectPrefab` prefabs to create a visual effect when the player wins, which are a randomly positioned particles.
+I used `AudioSource` + `AudioClip` to play the audio effects, and it activates an animated `_winTextNode` as well as instancing multiple `_winEffectPrefab` prefabs to create a visual effect when the player wins, which are randomly positioned particles controlled by `WinParticlesHandler`.

 ---